Prescribing unlicensed medicines

 Some medicines are routinely used outside the terms of their licence, for example in treating children.
 In emergencies or where there is no realistic alternative treatment and such information is likely to cause distress, it may not be practical or necessary to draw attention to the licence.
-In other cases, where prescribing unlicensed medicines is supported by authoritative clinical guidance, it may be sufficient to describe in general terms why the medicine is not licensed for the proposed use or patient population.31 You must always answer questions from patients, or their parents or carers, about medicines fully and honestly.
+In other cases, where prescribing unlicensed medicines is supported by authoritative clinical guidance, it may be sufficient to describe in general terms why the medicine is not licensed for the proposed use or patient population.37 In the case of a medicine supplied under NIMAR, it’s not usually necessary to draw attention to it being unlicensed in Northern Ireland.
+This is because the medicine will be licensed in Great Britain and have met the MHRA’s requirements for safety, quality and efficacy.
+You must always answer questions from patients, or their parents or carers, about medicines fully and honestly.

 The Medicines for Children leaflets on unlicensed medicines, produced by the Royal College of Paediatrics and Child Health/Neonatal and Paediatric Pharmacists Group Standing Committee on Medicines, may be helpful in explaining to children and parents why such practice is common in caring for children.
 The British Pain Society publishes ‘Using medicines beyond licence: Information for patients’.